Maha Shivaratri 2025: Shiva Puja Timings, Mantras, Fasting and Rituals

 • Aya: means “to” or “for” the word that it is attached to.

 The Om Namah Shivya is a five-syllable mantra.
 The five five-syllables are: Na ma si va ya.
-Om is beyond everything and includes everyhing.
+Om is beyond everything and includes everything.
 Hence, Om is not counted in the manta syllable counting.
 Here, Na represents earth, ma water, si fire, va air, and ya ether.

 The Eleven Shiva Mantras for Chanting